US Federal Loans

 You can contact the Student Financial Support Service on +44 (0)115 848 2494 or by email to find out more about loans for US students.

-In addition, our international student webpages contain lots of useful information about living in the UK, including details of living costs.
+In addition, our International Student webpages contain lots of useful information about living in the UK, including details of living costs, opening a UK bank account and applying for your Tier 4 Visa.